-Yes, sometimes tradelines are not reported to the three credit bureaus.
-There are a lot of reasons why this could happen.
+Yes, sometimes tradelines are not reported to the three major credit reporting agencies.
+There are numerous reasons why this could happen.
 Some things that can impede tradeline reporting include:

 - Type of credit line at the bank (or credit card)

 - Bank of the tradeline (meaning which credit card it is)